The Devil and Daniel Webster (film): Production

+Development

 After the success of The Hunchback of Notre Dame (1939), William Dieterle founded his own production company and signed a contract with RKO Radio Pictures, the studio that had produced the film.
 He decided to adapt Stephen Vincent Benét's short story as the first film that he would make for the studio.
 Dieterle had appeared in F. W. Murnau's silent film Faust (1926).

 The story had been adapted to the stage in 1939 at the Martin Beck Theater to great acclaim, but only ran for six performances because the production proved to be expensive.
 It was also later adapted as an opera that was performed during World War II by USO troupes.

 Benét was invited to write the script for the film adaptation, along with Dan Totheroh, the younger brother of Roland Totheroh, who worked as Charlie Chaplin's top cinematographer from his silent short films to Monsieur Verdoux (1947).
 There were some differences between the short story and the film.
 In the original story, Webster regrets Benedict Arnold's absence; in the film, Arnold is present and Webster objects, citing him as a traitor and therefore not a true American, but his objection is dismissed by the judge, and Asa the Black Monk is made up for the film, along with John Smeet, who appears in a deleted scene.
-The writers also removed Scratch's other predictions involving Webster's last speech and his sons' deaths in the Civil War.
-Mr. Scratch, Walter Huston's character, is more soft-spoken in the story and the character of Belle, played by Simone Simon, appears in the film but not in the original story.
+The writers also removed Mr. Scratch's other predictions involving Webster's last speech and his sons' deaths in the Civil War.
+Scratch, Walter Huston's character, is more soft-spoken in the story and the character of Belle, played by Simone Simon, appears in the film but not in the original story.

+Filming

-Thomas Mitchell was the original choice to play Daniel Webster, but he suffered a skull fracture while filming the carriage scene and was replaced by Edward Arnold.
+Principal photography began on March 25, 1941.
+The production was halted on April 22, 1941 after actor Thomas Mitchell, who was cast as Daniel Webster, suffered a skull fracture while filming a scene in a carriage which was overturned after a horse became frightened.
+Due to his injury, Mitchell was replaced by Edward Arnold.

+Filming occurred on RKO Radio Pictures's Pathé studio lot in Culver City, California, on a newly-built 33,000 square-foot sound stage, one of the largest ever constructed at the time.

+Music

 Bernard Herrmann was chosen to compose the film, having composed music for Charles R. Jackson's 1938 radio adaptation that had aired on Columbia Workshop.
 Herrmann was introduced to the cast and crew by Dieterle, whom he found to be a very sophisticated director.
 In addition to his original music score, Herrmann also incorporated several traditional folk tunes, including "Devil's Dream", "Springfield Mountain" and a diabolical version of "Pop Goes The Weasel" played on the fiddle by Mr. Scratch.
 Herrmann collaborated with sound engineer James G. Stewart to ensure that the music and sound worked well together.
 To create the creepy sound heard when Mr. Scratch first appears in the barn, Herrmann sent a recording crew to San Fernando to record the sound of telephone wires.
-Hermann’s original music score won an Academy Award.